FCoinCommunity/fmex-api-doc/source/includes/en/_markets.md

 ## Market overview

-The market is a fully public API, which currently provides both HTTP and WebSocket APIs.
+Market is a fully public API, HTTP and WebSocket API are available for now.
-In order to ensure more timely access to the market, it is recommended to use WebSocket to access.
+WebSocket is recommended to ensure more timely access to the market.
-For the real-time performance of the market as much as possible, the current public part can only obtain the most recent market information.
-If there is a need to obtain the full amount or historical market information, please consult `support@fcoin.com`
+The current public part can only obtain the market of the latest period to ensure the real-time performance of the market as far as possible.
+If you need to obtain the full volume or historical market, please consult `support@fmex.com`

-The URL base for all HTTP requests is: `https://api.fcoin.com/v2/market`
+All HTTP request URLs base is: `https://api.fmex.com`

-The requested URL for all WebSocket is: `wss://api.fcoin.com/v2/ws`
+All WebSocket request URL is: `wss://api.fmex.com/v2/ws`

-Terminology will be consistent below:
+Controlled terminology in following text:

-- `topic` indicates the topic that has been subscribed.
+- `topic` is the topic subscribed
-- `symbol` indicates the corresponding trading currency.
+- `symbol` means the currency of the transaction, the topic distinguish the currencies is at the end of the topic.
-- `ticker` market  and tick information include the latest transaction price, the latest  transaction volume, buy 1 sell 1, and the transaction
+- `ticker` market tick information include the latest closed price, the latest volume, BUY 1 & SELL 1 and the volume of the latest 24 hours.
-- `depth` indicates the depth of market, order, handicap.
+- `depth` means the market depth, orderbook and order book entrance.
-- `level` indicates the type of market depth.
-Such as `L20`, `L150`.
+- `level` represents the type of market depth, such as' L20 ', 'L100'.
-- `trade` indicates the latest transactions and latest deals.
+- `trade` means the latest fulfilled orders and transaction.
-- `candle` represents candlestick chart, candlestick, K-line.
+- `candle` means a diagram, a candle stick, a K line.
-- `resolution` indicates the type of candlestick..
-Such as `M1`, `M15`.
+- `resolution`  means the type of candle chart, such as' M1 ', 'M15'.
-- `base volume` indicates the base currency volume, such as the amount of btc in btcusdt.
+- `base volume` represents the volume of the base currency, such as  btc in btcusdt。
-- `quote volume` represents the volume of the quote currency, such as the volume of the usdt in btcusdt.
+- `quote volume` refers to the volume of the quota currency, such as the volume of usdt in btcusdt
-- `ts` indicates the time to push the server.
-It Is numeric field, and unix epoch in millisecond.
+- `ts` represents the time of server push, which is numeric type in millisecond, unix epoch in millisecond.

-## WebSocket’s first connection is established.
+## WebSocket connection established firstly

-The server sends a welcome message
+The server sends a welcome message when the connection for the first time is successful

-> Server return
+The server returns information after the connection is successful:

 ```json
 {